sjentsch/lsjDocs/Ch01/Ch01_WhyStats_3.rst

       massive shortage of statisticians out there.
 So, from your perspective as a psychological researcher, the laws of supply and demand are not exactly on your side here!
-As a result, in almost any real life situation where you want to do psychological research, the cruel facts will be that you do not have enough money to afford a statistician.
+As a result, in almost any real-life situation where you want to do psychological research, the cruel facts will be that you do not have enough money to afford a statistician.
 So the economics of the situation mean that you have to be pretty self-sufficient.